Newgrange: Mound and passage

 The Newgrange monument primarily consists of a large mound, built of alternating layers of earth and stones, with grass growing on top and a reconstructed facade of flattish white quartz stones studded at intervals with large rounded cobbles covering part of the circumference.
 It consists of about 200,000 tonnes of material.
 The mound is 85 m wide at its widest point and 12 m high, and covers 4500 m2 of ground.
 Within the mound is a chambered passage, which may be accessed by an entrance on the southeastern side of the monument.
 The passage stretches for 19 metres (60 ft), or about a third of the way into the centre of the structure.
 At the end of the passage are three small chambers off a larger central chamber with a high corbelled vault roof.
 Each of the smaller chambers has a large flat "basin stone" where the bones of the dead may have been deposited during prehistoric times.
 Whether it was a burial site remains unclear.
 The walls of this passage are made up of large stone slabs called orthostats, twenty-two of which are on the western side and twenty-one on the eastern side.
-They average 1½ metres in height; several are decorated with carvings (as well as graffiti from the period after the rediscovery).
+They average 1.5 metres in height; several are decorated with carvings (as well as graffiti from the period after the rediscovery).
 The orthostats decrease in height the further into the passageway as a result of the passage being slightly graded from being constructed on the rise of a hill.
 The ceiling shows no evidence of smoke.

+Standing stones

 Situated around the perimeter of the mound is a circle of standing stones.
-Twelve standing-stones survive out of a possible original thirty-five or thereabouts.
+Twelve standing-stones survive out of a possible original thirty-eight.
 Most archaeologists suggest that they were added later, during the Bronze Age, centuries after the original monument had been abandoned as a ritual centre.
+This view is disputed and relates to a carbon date from a standing stone setting that intersects with a later timber post circle, the theory being, that the stone in question could have been moved and later, re-set in its original position.